For Prospective Students

 Stipend Information

-- All graduate students — including fellows, teaching associates (TAs), and research associates (RAs) — receive year-round funding contingent on satisfactory academic and professional performance.
+- All graduate students, international and domestic,— including fellows, teaching associates (TAs), and research associates (RAs) — receive year-round funding contingent on satisfactory academic and research performance.

 - For fellowship stipend details, visit the Graduate School Fellowship page.